lancekindle/py-bugger/README.md

 Current state
 ---

 This project is a proof of concept at the moment; I'm releasing it at this stage to get feedback about whether it's a useful tool.
-It should work on all OSes, but it only introduces one kind of bug.
+It should work on all OSes, but it only introduces two kinds of bug.
 If there's any interest at all in this project, I'll quickly bring it to a more usable state.

 ### Usage: